Drupal

 Drupal (/ˈdruːpəl/) is a free and open-source web content management system (CMS) written in PHP and distributed under the GNU General Public License.
 Drupal provides an open-source back-end framework for at least 14% of the top 10,000 websites worldwide and 1.2% of the top 10 million websites—ranging from personal blogs to corporate, political, and government sites.
-Systems also use Drupal for knowledge management and for business collaboration.
+Drupal can also be used for knowledge management and for business collaboration.

-As of March 2022, the Drupal community had more than 1.39 million members, including 124,000 users actively contributing, resulting in more than 48,300 free modules that extend and customize Drupal functionality, over 3,000 free themes that change the look and feel of Drupal, and at least 1,400 free distributions that allow users to quickly and easily set up a complex, use-specific Drupal in fewer steps.
+As of March 2022, the Drupal community had more than 1.39 million members, including 124,000 users actively contributing, resulting in more than 50,000 free modules that extend and customize Drupal functionality, over 3,000 free themes that change the look and feel of Drupal, and at least 1,400 free distributions that allow users to quickly and easily set up a complex, use-specific Drupal in fewer steps.

-The standard release of Drupal, known as Drupal core, contains basic features common to content-management systems.
+The base of Drupal is known as Drupal core, contains basic features common to content-management systems.
 These include user account registration and maintenance, menu management, RSS feeds, taxonomy, page layout customization, and system administration.
 The Drupal core installation can serve as a simple website, a single- or multi-user blog, an Internet forum, or a community website providing for user-generated content.

-Drupal also describes itself as a Web application framework.
+Drupal also describes itself as a web application framework.
 When compared with notable frameworks, Drupal meets most of the generally accepted feature requirements for such web frameworks.

 Although Drupal offers a sophisticated API for developers, basic Web-site installation and administration of the framework require no programming skills.

 Drupal runs on any computing platform that supports both a web server capable of running PHP and a database to store content and configuration.

+In 2023/2024, Drupal received over 250,000 Euros from Germany's Sovereign Tech Fund.

+Drupal is officially recognized as a Digital Public Good.